Also Known As:

 P.O.
 Box 16595-365, Tehran, Iran

-Also acts on behalf of the Shahid Hemmat Industrial Group (SHIG); in 2005, helped procure calibration equipment for SHIG that could be used to improve ballistic missile accuracy.
+Also acts on behalf of Shahid Hemmat Industrial Group (SHIG); in 2005, helped procure calibration equipment for SHIG that could be used to improve ballistic missile accuracy.